 “This is going against Scorpio’s modus operandi,” Alice said.
 “We have to figure out what he wants—”

 Martin’s other subordinate—a woman with pale blonde hair tied up into a tight bun—frowned and drew slowly, “With all due respect, Major General von Spiel, we have the proto-conductors already.
 Lieutenant Waltz is a danger now.
+We need to get to the Kaiser.
 I think we should—”

 Stein cracked the woman so hard across the face that she flew backwards and slammed against the barely visible metal vent shaft behind her.
 Martin’s other subordinate quickly aided her to her feet; but before she could say anything else, a burst of crimson flames skirted the edge of the roof—shooting up from below.

 Nico dove to the ground as did everyone around him.
 They remained quiet for a stretch of time.
 No other flames came.

 “If you fucking mention killing the lieutenant again,” Stein finally hissed at the woman from where he lay, eyes filled with a familiar yet unfamiliar insanity, “I will fucking kill you.”

 Brandt reached over and patted Stein’s back.
 “Let’s take it easy now…”

 Weingartner nodded at Stein.
 “Enough, Stein.”

 After a tense moment, they—aside from Werner’s family and Maria’s group—gathered together in a crouch at the center of the roof.